sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-06-maven-jmeter-modify.md

 **NOTEs** :
 - I ran the project with ```mvn clean verify```
 - For external jar adding project, please ignore test case.
-I am shoeing only configuration, test case is not regiment here.
+I am showing only configuration, test case is not important here.

 Thanks :)